izuku-franck1555/prismpy/README.md

     gadm_country_iso3: "MLI"
 ```

 **Design principle**: What you see in the DOME is exactly what the translator receives.
-No magic extraction or translation - explicit is better than implicit.

 ---

 ## CLI Commands